30 July 2023

 The Githabul Rangers, property owner Nick Lazaredes and WWF-Australia's Tanya Pritchard on Githabul Country © WWF-Australia / Patchworks Agency

 Slowly, over time, Nick and his grandfather built a relationship with the rangers.
-The Githabul Rangers are now coming to the property once a year to do cultural burns.
+The Githabul Rangers are now coming to the property once a year to do Cultural burns.
 Nick is incredibly proud of this collaboration and its fruits.

 [The Githabul Rangers] helping us with this project in regenerating koala food trees, the fact that we're healing Country together, is wonderful.
 It feels like family now.